-B. Repository Folder Structure, File Naming Conventions and Standards
+Repository Folder Structure, File Naming Conventions and Standards exdata.tgfoe.org Shoreside Repository Server (SRS)

 The success of the data management strategy is highly-dependent upon the compliance of the onboard systems and personnel to ensure output files follow a defined folder organization and file naming convention.
 The following describes the current defined conventions.